Looking for a smartwatch? Here’s some of the best of 2020

 This is a good example of how wearables represent different levels of utility for different medical conditions.
 For instance, I have Type 1 diabetes, and real-time data from a blood-sugar sensor on my abdomen feeds into my watch.

-This is by far the most valuable tool I have for managing my illness, making my smartwatch indispensable from a healthcare perspective.
+This is by far the most valuable tool I have for managing my illness, making my smartwatch indispensable from a health care perspective.

 I suspect the killer app for many people without underlying conditions will be real-time monitoring of blood pressure.
 This capability is already available overseas on some watches and now awaits approval from the Food and Drug Administration for use by Americans.